LaunchCodeEducation/data-analysis/src/chapters/class-relationships/polymorphism-and-abstraction.rst

 **Polymorphism** is an object-oriented mechanism that allows for objects of different types to be used in the same way.
 One example that you have already worked with is the ``len()`` function.
 It is a function that we can use for both lists and strings.
-We can expand polymorphism to classes.
+We can expand polymorphism to classes, too.

 When we are looking at a polymorphic class, you will observe that different classes may have methods with the same names.
 The purpose behind this all comes down to reusablitity